MScholtes/PSVirtualDesktop/README.md

 * Get-DesktopCount, Get-DesktopList, Get-CurrentDesktop, Get-Desktop and others to query desktops
 * Move-Window, (Un)Pin-Window, (Un)Pin-Application to control windows on desktops
 * only Windows 10 2004 and up: Get-DesktopName and Set-DesktopName
-* only Windows 11: Move-Desktop, Remove-AllDesktops, Set-DesktopWallpaper and Set-AllDesktopWallpapers
+* only Windows 11: Move-Desktop, Set-DesktopWallpaper and Set-AllDesktopWallpapers

 and other commandlets